Mimakk/survey-form/README.md

-# Surevey Form for Pet Owners
+# Registration Form for Pet Owners

-This is a survey form written for pet owners whis i wrote it in HTML and CSS.
-Ill develope it while i learn much (and have time).
+I wrote this registration form to learn HTML and CSS.
+If you have any ideas to meke it better please contact with me, in this way I can learn so much more.